 ◊Bladder leakage, urgency or frequency

-Today, PT’s are uniquely equipped to have a women optimize the performance of their body and preparation for delivery
+Today, Physical Therapists are uniquely equipped to help pregnant women optimize the performance of their body and preparation for delivery.

-◊You don’t have to give up exercise but work with a PT to determine the best ways to do so safely including how to strengthen your pelvic floor and core muscle strengthening
+◊You don’t have to give up exercise but work with a physical therapist to determine the best ways to do so safely including how to strengthen your pelvic floor and core muscle strengthening

 You’ve had the baby and things just don’t feel right?